slandis/BMW-Remote-Start/README.md

 The lock and unlock thing is needed to be able to turn on the ignition.
 This is because of the BMW security protocol, which disables the possibility of turning on the car if the car wasn't opened before.
 This is not a security issues though, because this process happens in 2 seconds and the car remains open for just 1 second.

-# Required things
+# Currently used hardware
 Here's a list of things you need for this project:
-- Arduino Nano
+- Arduino UNO or MEGA
 - LM2596S voltage regulator board, with the output regulated to 5V
-- MCP2515 Canbus board (Niren)
+- SeeedStudio CANBUS Shield
 - 6x Relay Board with 5V relays
 - 2x 560Ω (to replicate the start button internal 560Ω resistor)
 - 1x 1100Ω (to replicate the 12mA current outputted by the hall sensor inside the brake light switch)